Skip to content

 My reverse proxy is not working

-You also need to Set the proxy or proxies as trusted
+You must also set the proxies as trusted.

-If you are using a subdirectory on the reverse proxy and not on the actual web server, you may need to set APP_URL and $config['base_url'].
+If the subdirectory is on the reverse proxy and not on the web server, set APP_URL and $config['base_url'].

 My alert templates stopped working